flyingmachine/brave-clojure-web/content/concurrency.md

 viewpoint, there's no such thing as "mutable state".
 Instead, "state" means "the value of an identity at a point in time."

+This makes even more sense when you consider that, in your programs, you are dealing with *information* about the world.
+It doesn't make sense to say that information has changed; it only makes sense to say that you've received new information.
+At 12:00pm on Friday, Fred the Cuddle Zombie was in a state of 50% decayed.
+At 1:00pm, he was 60% decayed.
+These are both facts that you can process, and the introduction of a new fact does not invalidate a previous fact.

 Here's how you might visualize atoms, process, identity, and state:

 TODO image goes here